What is Acala Network? The DeFi Hub of Polkadot

 The whitepaper describes Acala as decentralized finance (DeFi) network for stablecoin and staking liquidity.
 Founding members from two Polkadot ecosystem teams, Laminar and Polkawallet, started development in 2019, and the project is currently available on Polkadot parachain testnet Rococo.

-Cross-chain communication is now the undeniable necessity of the blockchain industry and therefore, Acala is an Ethereum-compatible platform for financial applications to use smart contracts or built-in protocols with out-of-the-box cross-chain capabilities and robust security.
+Cross-chain communication is now an undeniable necessity of the blockchain industry.
+This transforms Acala into an indispensable platform for financial applications to use smart contracts or embedded protocols with out-of-the-box cross-chain capabilities and robust security

 As we know that Acala is a DeFi network for stablecoin and staking liquidity.
 So, there are two protocols in Acala to provide these services: Honzon – The Stablecoin Protocol, and HOMA – The Tokenized Staking Liquidity Protocol.